linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 = Can I conditionally hide blocks? =

 Yes!
-You can conditionally hide any Gutenberg block using the available condition types.
+You can conditionally hide any Gutenberg block using the available condition types and **conditional logic**.

 = Does Conditional Blocks work for block widgets? =